9.5 -Federal Prosecution

 Federal Restitution vs. State Civil Order/Judgment

-The USAO has the sole authority to collect on a federal judgment; however, this does not prevent the Wyoming Child Support Program from collecting child support including current support, post-federal judgment arrears (e.g. new arrears) or past arrears (e.g. those arrears that may be included in the federal restitution amount) utilizing civil enforcement tools as described in Chapter 9 Enforcement.
+The USAO has the sole authority to collect on a federal judgment; however, this does not prevent the Wyoming CSP from collecting child support including current support, post-federal judgment arrears (e.g. new arrears) or past arrears (e.g. those arrears that may be included in the federal restitution amount) utilizing civil enforcement tools as described in Chapter 9 Enforcement.

-The USAO/FLU and the Wyoming Child Support Program will work closely in a cooperative relationship to ensure coordination of enforcement actions when both entities are trying to collect child support from the non-custodial parent.
+The USAO/FLU and the Wyoming CSP will work closely in a cooperative relationship to ensure coordination of enforcement actions when both entities are trying to collect child support from the non-custodial parent.
 It is important to avoid double collection for the same amounts through both federal restitution and state civil collection.

 Note: When the District CSP Office initiates a wage withholding, the case worker will notify the State CSP Federal Prosecution Liaison.